 Sometimes eating for optimum health can be a chore.
-With so much information to consider and a wide variety of health boosting foods to try and include, it isn’t difficult to get disheartened with trying to keep up!
-Fortunately healthy eating doesn't always have to be difficult, and there is an abundance of delicious healthy foods that are easy to find, simple to prepare and enjoyable to eat!
-The delicious mango is a perfect example!
+With so much information to consider and a wide variety of health boosting foods to try and include, it isn’t difficult to get disheartened with trying to keep up.
+Fortunately healthy eating doesn't always have to be difficult, and there are an abundance of delicious healthy foods that are easy to find, simple to prepare and enjoyable to eat - the delicious mango is a perfect example!

 Mangoes for Fracture Prevention

 Mangoes are not only loved for their tastiness, but also for their health boosting properties.
 They have been studied extensively to determine just how great they are for our health.
 One of the most exciting aspects of this research is that it has shown that mangoes can help to prevent bone fractures!
 This is largely thanks to the high vitamin C content, and the fact that they can help to boost calcium absorption in the body.

 A study conducted at Oklahoma State University demonstrated that mango has the potential to improve bone mineral density and bone strength when included as part of a high fat diet.
 This study also showed that eating mango in moderation is best and there is no need to over-do it.